shivammathur/countrycity/README.md

 ## :scroll: License

 The scripts and documentation in this project are released under the [MIT License](LICENSE).
-This project has multiple dependencies which can be found in the [`composer.json`](composer.json) file.
-Their licenses can be found in their respective repositories.
+This project has multiple [dependencies](https://github.com/shivammathur/countrycity/network/dependencies) and their licenses can be found in their respective repositories.

 ## :+1: Contributions